LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-02-16-rustlings-clippy.md

 }
 ```

-One of the cool feature of the [Clippy] is that it also detects for *anti-pattern* and suggest
+One of the cool features of the [Clippy] is that it also detects *anti-patterns* and suggest
-better way to write clean-readable code.
+a better way to write clean-readable code.

 ```shell
 ❯ rustlings run clippy2